jsdelivrbot/milwaukee-brews/README.md

 8. Open up `views/index.ejs`.
 Change the `path-to` for the `style.min.css` and `app.min.js` files to the version number you created.

 Rinse and repeat until you are happy with your creation.

+Once you're done and want to push it to production or back to your repository, you'll need to do the following:

+1. Delete the `node_modules` folder.
+2. Type: `npm install --production`.
+Only the server dependencies are loaded and not the development dependencies.
+3. When it's done, you can push it.

 ## Credits